Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 - Ensure appropriate receipt of materials and services and follow up with vendors to resolve any discrepancies.

-C. Returning or requesting a refund for goods or services: When returning an item or requesting a credit for services bought with the purchasing card, the cardholder should request that the credit be issued to the card used for the purchase.
+C. Returning or requesting a refund for goods or services: When returning an item or requesting a credit for services bought with the purchasing card, the cardholder should request the credit be issued to the card used for the purchase.
 Cardholders may not accept a refund in cash or in-store credit to be used for another purchase.
 Since no new authorization is required, credits may be posted to closed purchasing card accounts.

 D. Transaction reconciliation: Purchasing card transactions are reconciled in the Shared Financial System (SFS).
 Transactions are loaded into SFS daily and can be reconciled daily.
 Transactions must be reconciled within 30 days of the transaction posting date.
-Detailed instructions are available in the Purchasing Card Reconciler Business Process Guide.
+Detailed instructions are available in the Purchasing Card Reconciler Business Process Guide (PDF).
 See below for a summary of the purchasing card transaction reconciliation process.

 - Purchasing cardholders receive an email notification from SFS when a transaction(s) has posted to their account.